move-elevator/composer-translation-validator/README.md

 ### Supported File Formats

-Translations will be detected and grouped by the following formats:
+Translations will be detected and grouped by the following file formats (regarding the associated frameworks):

 | Format | Frameworks | Example files                          |
 |--------|------------|----------------------------------------|